 TV or computer time might interest preschoolers, but these activities do nothing to burn off all that energy.
 Set limits on screen time because preschoolers may not know when they've had enough TV and computer use.

-Preschoolers shouldn't be inactive for more than an hour at a time unless they're sleeping, so it's easy to understand why a lot of screen time isn't advisable.
+Preschoolers shouldn't be inactive for more than an hour at a time unless they're sleeping, so it's easy to understand why a lot of screen time isn't a good idea.
 It can start a pattern of inactivity that could lead to weight problems or inadequate physical fitness.

-If you decide to allow your child to watch TV and/or use the computer, the combined screen time should not exceed 2 hours a day.
+If you decide to let your child watch TV and/or use the computer, the combined screen time should be less than 2 hours a day.
 Carefully choose the shows, videos, DVDs, software, and websites your child interacts with.
 Educational programs and those that encourage kids to exercise or dance are often good choices.
-Place the computer and television in a part of the house where you can easily monitor them.
+Place the computer and TV in a part of the house where you can easily monitor them.

 Even though many shows, videos, websites, and computer games are marketed to preschoolers, using the computer and watching TV are not as valuable as other pastimes, such as playing, going outside, talking to a parent, or drawing a picture.